Accounting Considerations Related to the Supreme Court’s Ruling on Tariffs

 -

 The nature and complexity of the refund process — Even if a formal refund process exists, recovery may be contingent on the completion of specific procedural steps (e.g., filing protests, petitions, or claims) and the submission of supporting documentation within prescribed timeframes.
 Eligibility criteria may also narrow the population of entities entitled to a refund, and an entity’s conclusion about its eligibility may need to be evaluated by legal counsel.
-Further, a currently unclear refund process may preclude a conclusion that recovery is probable (i.e., an entity would seemingly be unable to assert that compliance with an unknown process is probable).
-Although the ruling did not address the process by which an entity may pursue tariff refunds, the Supreme Court remanded the case to the CIT, which will decide on whether and, if so, how such refunds will be processed.
+Further, uncertainty about the refund process for certain phases may preclude a conclusion that recovery is probable (i.e., an entity would seemingly be unable to assert that compliance with an unknown process is probable).
+[Updated June 30, 2026]

 -